-This Privacy Statement (“Statement”) provides an overview about how Google LLC (referred to as “Google,” “we,” “us,” or “our”) will process data obtained from Google Health Studies (“GHS” or the “App”) for the Respiratory Health (“RH”) Study.
+This Privacy Statement (“Statement”) provides an overview about how Google LLC (referred to as “Google,” “we,” “us,” or “our”) will process data obtained from Google Health Studies (“GHS” or the “App”).

-Study Data (defined below) is a specific category of data and will only be used for the purposes that are explicitly consented to in the Study Consent.
-Google does not sell your Study Data, and does not use it to show you ads.
+Research Data (defined below) is a specific category of data and will only be used for the purposes that are explicitly consented to in the Study Consent.
+Google does not sell your Research Data, and does not use it to show you ads.

-Google Health Studies enables you to participate in research studies with Google and its research partners.
-GHS allows you to enroll in studies using your Android device and to share information, such as your background, health status, and information from your Android device.
-GHS only sends your information to a study with your consent and provides you with transparency, choice, and control over the information that is contributed.
+Google Health Studies enables you to participate in research studies with Google and its research partners (“Study” or “Studies”).
+Our partners include clinicians and health researchers based at hospitals, universities, and other research institutions, who are responsible for designing and overseeing Studies based on their expertise in the Study’s subject matter.
+GHS allows you to enroll in Studies using your Android device and to share information, such as your background, health status, and information from your Android device.
+GHS only shares your information with a Study with your consent and provides you with transparency and choice over the information that is contributed.
 The information that you share allows researchers to learn more about various health conditions, as well as enable Google to develop technologies designed to improve healthcare.

 Information Shared with Google

-- Eligibility Data.
-We collect eligibility data to determine if you meet the criteria to participate in the RH Study.
-The data is used to verify that you reside in the United States, meet the age of majority in your state and are eligible to participate in the RH Study.
+Eligibility Data: We collect eligibility data to determine if you meet the criteria to participate in a Study.
+The data is used to verify your country of residence, that you meet the age requirements, and are eligible to participate in the Study.

-- Research Study Consent.
-We also record your consent to participate in studies.
+Study Consent: We also record your consent to participate in Studies.
 Records of consent may include the Study Consent, the time of consent, and your assigned participant ID.
-Your email address may be used to access the RH Study Consent, but will not be stored.
-Records of consent will be stored on Google’s servers and will be shared with the research partner to record that you have fully consented to that researcher’s study.
+Your email address may be used to access the Study Consent.
+Records of consent will be stored on Google’s servers and will be shared with the research partner to record that you have fully consented to a particular Study.

-- Study Data.
-GHS will collect information to be used in studies, which we refer to as Study Data.
+Study Data: GHS will collect information to be used in Studies, which we generally refer to as Study Data in this Privacy Statement and define further in each Study.
+Study Data includes Third-Party (3P) Data (defined below) when such Third-Party (3P) Data is contributed to a Study.
 GHS will collect Study Data only with your explicit consent.
 You may provide some Study Data, such as demographic and household information, medical history, and self-reported symptoms.
-We may also collect Study Data from your device, such as mobility data, data from your phone’s sensors, or location data, which also requires you to grant explicit permission during each study’s enrollment process.
+We may also collect Study Data from your device, such as mobility data, data from your phone’s sensors, or location data, which also requires you to grant explicit permission during each Study’s enrollment process.

 Other Types of App Information Received by Google (“App Data”)

-- App Download Info.
-The email address that you used to download the App will be accessible by Google, but not connected to Study Data.
+App Download Info: The email address that you used to download the App will be accessible by Google, but not connected to Research Data.

-- App Feedback.
-You may voluntarily submit feedback to help Google improve the App and make it easier to use.
-You may choose to include your email address and other information with your feedback, or submit without including it.
+App Feedback: You may voluntarily submit feedback to help Google improve the App and make it easier to use.
+You may choose to include your email address and other information with your feedback, or submit feedback without including your email address.
 Your email, if included, may be used by the Support team to obtain more information about your feedback and to ask you additional questions.

-- App Functionality.
-We collect data to improve the GHS experience and to ensure that the App is working as intended.
-It includes crash reports, errors experienced in the App, time spent using the App, how many notifications were sent, and other metrics.
+App Functionality: We collect data to improve the GHS experience and to ensure that the App is working as intended.
+App Functionality includes crash reports, errors experienced in the App, time spent using the App, how many notifications were sent, and other metrics.